 Consultation Period 2

-The evidence review (Assessment Report) will be provided to key stakeholders and published on the MSAC website for comment ahead of the February 2023 Evaluation Sub-committee (ESC) meeting.
-MSAC will consider the review, stakeholder input and the advice of the ESC at the
+The evidence review (Assessment Report) was provided to key stakeholders and published on the MSAC website for comment ahead of the February 2023 Evaluation Sub-committee (ESC) meeting.
+MSAC considered the review, stakeholder input and the advice of the ESC at the

 Draft PICO ConfirmationDraft PICO Confirmation (PDF 926 KB)